 7. Create solutions.

-Products or services that are just a luxury are hard to sell.
+Products or services that are just luxuries are hard to sell.
 Create and emphasize products or services that solve a problem.
-Anticipate the immediate and future needs of your clients or customers, and pave a path for you to be who they turn to every time.
+Anticipate the immediate and future needs of your clients or customers, and then pave a path for you to be who they can turn to every time.

 8. Learn to delegate and play on your strengths.

 Graphic Design, marketing and strategy are Abagail’s best skills.
 Photography, sassy writing and planning are Emylee's best skills.
-The administration part of running a company I find to really bog me down.
-So instead of fret and waste a ton of valuable time on it I have learned to delegate tasks that don’t play to my strengths.
-That said, Emylee and I still run the show 100% of the time with the occasionally "husband can you test this link please", "mom can you sign up for this webinar."
+The administration part of running a company can really bog us down.
+So instead of fretting and wasting a ton of valuable time on it we have learned to delegate tasks that don’t play to our strengths.
+That said, we still run the show 100% of the time (with the occasional "husband, can you test this link please?", or "mom, can you sign up for this webinar?").

 9. You need systems in place to streamline your business.

 Delegation only goes so far.
 In order to make our business run full steam ahead 365 days a year we have developed systems that help us get it all done.
-Systems like our Biz Chic Co-Op worksheets and setting up project management in Wunderlist help us manage daily tasks.
-We have also streamlined our process by making tools to handle new clients, prospecting, lead generation and more.
+Systems like our Biz Chic Co-Op worksheets and setting up project management in Trello help us manage daily tasks.
+We have also streamlined our process by making tools to better organize content creation, launching, lead generation and more.
 Once they are in place they are much easier to maintain and manage.
-No longer are we scrambling to find things.
-We know where to find things and how to track to keep everything going smoothly.
+We no longer scramble to find things.

 10. Surround yourself with people you love, trust and are inspired by.

-As an entrepreneur it can sometimes feel like a lonely place to be.
-But we have found that by surrounding ourselves with others who are either in a similar situation or who just genuinely love and encourage us that we have been given the grace, patience and will power to accomplish our goals.
+As an entrepreneur it can sometimes feel like you’re in a lonely place.
+But we have found that by surrounding ourselves with others who are either in a similar situation or who just genuinely love and encourage us, that we have been given the grace, patience, and the willpower to accomplish our goals.
 If you still need a place that loves on you, we'd love to have you join our private community (no opt-in required).

 The 411 on Entrepreneurship: 19 Things All First Time Business Owners Need to Know - Tweet That